LeonardoDiCarpaccio/BackPlantilla/README.md

  starterPackTypeORM

+ careful, when delete an entity, we have to do a migrations

+ ###tuto add and handle entity => save method

  when add an entity => ex : with user, by copying client entity

  !!!! careful lowercase is rly important, it will give us the ability to copy paste whole file and ctrl + h the name of the entity